frochet/jobUCL2013/QCM/lan/Qcm-lan-1.rst

 The parity bloc is therefore used to verify the integrity of the 3 previous blocs, using XOR on the parity bloc received with the parity bloc rebuilded.

-Which of these parity blocs is correct ?
+Which one of these parity blocs is correct ?

 .. class:: positive